ideyedi/ideyedi/README.md

 Skills
 - Familiar with Python and C/C++, previously used Go
 - Experiences in machine learning framework Pytorch and Tensorflow
-- Experiences in back-end framework Django, FastAPI and SpringMVC
+- Experiences in back-end framework FastAPI and Django
 - Experiences in provisioning frameworks which are SaltStack, Ansible

 Languages & Tools